nRF24/CircuitPython_nRF24L01/README.rst

 To transmit firstly open the TX and RX pipes, set the desired enpoints' addresses, stop listening (puts radio in transmit mode), and send your payload packed into a bytearray using struct.pack().

-Where Do I GET 1?
+Where Do I get 1?
 =================

-See the store links on the sidebar or just google nRF24L01.
+See the store links on the sidebar or just google "nRF24L01".
 It is worth noting that you generally don't want to buy just 1 as you need 2 for testing -- 1 to send & 1 to receive and vise versa.
 This library has been tested on a cheaply bought 10 pack from Amazon.com using a recommended capacitor (>100nF) on the power pins.
-Don't get lost on Amazon or eBay: there are other wireless transceivers that aren't compatible with this library; the esp8266-01 (also sold in packs) looks very similar to the nRF24L01(+) and could lead to an accidental purchase.
+Don't get lost on Amazon or eBay!
+There are other wireless transceivers that are NOT compatible with this library.
+For instance, the esp8266-01 (also sold in packs) is NOT compatible with this library, but looks very similar to the nRF24L01(+) and could lead to an accidental purchase.

 Contributing
 ============